PLAYLIST: THIS IS ME TRYING

 Words & Playlist by Agustina Zabala · Artwork by Nina Yagual

 So it goes...
 I wake up every morning and the sun is still the same as the day before.
-I leave the coffee machine on while I take a quick shower, take my cat out for a walk around our small backyard, and open my email account hoping for a new job opportunity and check my phone for a simple “I miss you” text message to start the day with.
+I leave the coffee machine on while I take a quick shower, take my cat out for a walk around our small backyard, and open my email account hoping for a new job opportunity, then check my phone for a simple “I miss you” text message to start the day with.
 There are many mornings when I put my phone on airplane mode because I can’t stand it showing off how alone I actually am.
-Many cups of coffee go cold because I am easily distracted, and there are many mornings when I go back to bed and cover myself in blankets, one on top of the other, almost to the point of suffocation.
-I am lying there silent and my cat understands that I’m not ready for the world so he lies down next to me.
+Many cups of coffee go cold because I am easily distracted, and often I go back to bed and cover myself in blankets, one on top of the other, almost to the point of suffocation.
+I lie there silently, and my cat understands that I’m not ready for the world so he lies down next to me.

 Generally, what manages to get me out of bed (besides the guilt generated by my stupid fear of wasting time) is music.
 I know how cliché it sounds, but maybe clichés are the truest sometimes.
 There’s always a record playing in the backdrop of my memories, as if my life had a permanent soundtrack to it.
 It’s not linear at all: Different songs break ties with one other and trace different moments, different mental landscapes that I create and go to when I want to escape the chaos or the quiet.